 Degree – A degree signifies the completion of an academic program of study from an accredited post-secondary educational institution.

-Dual Credit - Dual credit may involve dual environment in which the student is concurrently enrolled in a high school and post-secondary institution, or consecutive enrolment in which the student completes high school and subsequently is provided credit for learning when they are admitted to the specified post-secondary institution.
+Dual Credit – Dual credit may involve dual environment in which the student is concurrently enrolled in a high school and post-secondary institution, or consecutive enrolment in which the student completes high school and subsequently is provided credit for learning when they are admitted to the specified post-secondary institution (e.g., IB and AP courses).

-End-Dated - Any course or program offering or agreement that is still considered valid for the date ranges specified between its start date and end date in the TCES and Catalog.
-In legacy systems like TAARS, this was previously referred to as terminated or grandfathered.
+End-Dated – Any course or program offering or agreement that is still considered valid for the date ranges specified between its start date and end.

 Formal Learning – Credit courses and programs offered at post-secondary institutions.